The Bayesian Separation Principle for Data-driven Control: Separation principle for identification and control

 Hence, \eqref{PK} includes implicitly a number of basis functions which scales exponentially with $r$ and the dimension of $x$.\\

 Finally, if the predictor is linear in the past inputs and outputs, we can rewrite \eqref{StochMod} in matrix-vector form obtaining

 where $Y$ is the vector collecting all the output data in $\mathcal{D}$, $F$ has two Toeplitz matrices side by side with past input and output data and $\theta$ now indicates the (column) random vector with the predictor impulse responses coefficients.
-In this case, a linear kernel can be used
+In this case, one can use a linear kernel

-and the matrix $M$ represents the covariance of $\theta$.
+and one can easily see that the matrix $M$ now represents the covariance of $\theta$.
 Similarly to what discussed about the matrix $D$ entering the nonlinear kernel \eqref{GKD}, $M$ can be partitioned into two blocks $M_y$ and $M_u$, dedicated to outputs and inputs.
 Information on smooth exponential decay can then be introduced adopting the class of stable, TC or DC kernels reviewed in \cite{PillonettoDCNL:14,PillonettoPNAS}.
 For instance, the $(i,j)$ entry of $M_y$ (or of $M_u$) using TC is

-where $\alpha$ regulates the decay rate.
+where $\alpha$ regulates the decay rate.\\